staticintlucas/goldfish/README.md

 - Lower board profile with the mid-mounted USB-C connector
 - Two internal pins make the USB data lines easily accessible
 - USB-C is more durable, reversible and just plain cool
-- 5 additional pins on the underside of the board
+- 5 additional pins on the bottom edge of the board
 - Pin-compatible with the original Pro Micro
 - Sturdier through-hole USB connector
 - On board ESD protection for USB lines

 ## Changes compared to Goldfish v1

-- Addition of board ESD protection and fuse
+- Addition of on board ESD protection and fuse
 - All 0603 resistors and capacitors for (slightly) easier hand assembly
 - Castellated edge connectors similar to the Elite-C
 - Less obscure USB-C connector